 Organic Program Goals

-- Provide professional, efficient and objective organic certification services to farmers, ranchers, and handlers.
+- Provide professional, efficient and objective organic certification services to producers and handlers.

 - Facilitate the growth and success of organic agriculture in Montana.

 - Protect consumers by monitoring and enforcing compliance with state and federal laws governing organic production, handling and product labeling.